melo/docker-introspect/README.md

 The endpoint of the API is `http://169.254.42.42:4242` assuming you followed the above instructions, but you can use a different IP and port.
-If you do so, adjust the endpoint acordingly.
+If you do so, adjust the endpoint accordingly.

 ## Versions ##